IvanHacka/QAgroup15/README.md

 # QAgroup15
 # A Software Bug Tracking and Reporting Tool.
 This software system is to record and track bugs.
-Used GitHub issues and Jira as reference=.
+Used GitHub issues and Jira as reference.
+## Workflow
+>OPEN → IN_PROGRESS → RESOLVED → CLOSED

 ## Features